 I repeat : Giriraj Singh was spot on.
 If Rajiv Gandhi had married a Nigerian, or a Ghanaian or Kenyan, or even a dark Indian, she stood no chance to be the leader of Congress party.

 That is not to say that black or brown men do not receive racial taunts in the West.
 They do all the time, in the streets, is sports fields, in trains and airplanes.
 Black teenagers get shot by target practising policemen in the US.
 In France, where you thought racism is not prevalent, they pushed a black man with ticket out of a train and chanted “We are racist, we are racist, and we like it“.

-As a grey-haired old man, I am often invited to house parties and given special respect when I enter.
-To my acute embarrassment, children are asked to touch my feet (a curious North Indian custom) in reverence to my birth several decades earlier.
+As a grey-haired old man, I am often invited to house parties and given special respect for my withering age (and for no other reason) when I enter.
+To my acute embarrassment, children are asked to touch my feet (a curious North Indian custom) in reverence to my birth several decades before theirs.

 Then there is the inevitable query that marks the Indian hospitality : “Uncle, what would you have – coffee or tea?”

 “I will have black tea,” I say mischievously.
 “Black man, black tea.”